30 Day Money Back Guarantee and Free Shipping on All Contiguous US Orders

 Why Cracked Heels Are a Problem in Diabetes

 Cracked heels, or fissures, can be painful for anyone.
-But in people with diabetes, they’re especially concerning.
+But for people with diabetes, they carry much higher stakes.

-Neuropathy (nerve damage): Reduces sensation, so cracks may go unnoticed until they deepen.
+• Neuropathy (nerve damage): Diabetes can reduce sensation in the feet, meaning cracks may go unnoticed until they deepen or become infected.

-Poor circulation: Slows healing and makes skin more fragile.
+• Poor circulation: Restricted blood flow slows the healing process and makes skin more fragile.

-Dry skin: Diabetes affects the body’s ability to retain moisture, leaving skin stiff and prone to splitting.
+• Dry skin: Elevated blood sugar affects the body’s ability to retain moisture, leaving skin stiff and prone to splitting.

 Left untreated, fissures can:

-Let in bacteria and fungi, raising infection risk.
+• Allow bacteria and fungi to enter, raising infection risk.

-For many, cracked heels are an early warning sign of diabetic skin breakdown.
-They’re not just uncomfortable — they’re a signal that the skin barrier is compromised.
+For many patients, cracked heels are an early warning sign of diabetic skin breakdown.
+They are not just uncomfortable — they signal that the skin barrier is compromised and needs urgent attention.

 Learn more about diabetes foot complications